What are Sun Tolerant Hostas?

 First, to dispel a common misconception, there are no sun hostas, no sun-loving hostas, and no sun-proof hostas.
-There are, however, hosta varieties that are able to “tolerate” more sun than their shade-loving cousins.
-Those are called “sun-tolerant” hostas.
+There are, however, hostas that tolerate sun much better than their shade-loving cousins.
+Those are called sun-tolerant hostas.

-Sun-tolerant hostas still need protection from the afternoon sun, especially the hotter sun of the dog days of summer.
-No hosta will survive long if planted in full, hot sun like a daisy or a sunflower.
+When planting hostas in the sun, those hostas will still need protection from the afternoon sun, especially the hotter sun of the dog days of summer.
+No hosta will survive long if planted in the full, hot sun like a daisy or a sunflower.

 Here at Sunset Hosta Farm, we're in Zone 6.
 Here and north of us, sun-tolerant hostas can generally take four to six hours of direct morning sun but still must be shielded from the afternoon sun.